Swiftwork/Babylon.js-nightly/what's new.md

  - Text2D super sampling to enhance quality in World Space Canvas
  - World Space Canvas is now rendering in an adaptive way for its resolution to fit the on screen projected one to achieve a good rendering quality
  - Transparent Primitives are now drawn with Instanced Array when supported
+ - New property in Canvas2D (instances) that contains all instances of canvas2d [Temechon](https://github.com/Temechon)
 - WebVR Camera was updated to be conform with the current specs. ([RaananW](https://github.com/RaananW))
+- New "CubeTextureTask" function will allow you to load a CubeTexture in the assetsManager. ([agallouin](https://github.com/AGallouin))

 ### Exporters